LEMMA-TB/LEMMA-TB2021/README_LEMMA2018.md

 - Completed the new structure for Cerenkov calos: added all channels and implemented the differences between the 2 detectors

 2018.07.04 by collamaf
-- checked and fixed scoring for new Cerenkov channels
+- checked and fixed scoring for new Cerenkov channels: the full Calo scoring adds some 5% of disk space usage
 - changed x position of calo table to maximise acceptance to muons and avoid much of the positrons

+2018.07.06 by collamaf
+- Moved x position for Mu Chamber to best match the beam
+- Swapped subdet for PbGlass 1a and 1c, now according to setup pdf
+- Now MT or ST can be choosen via command line  with "-NProc 1": 1 is ST, <0 is all available cores, X is X cores
+- Now the channel maps  is MT compatible: written only once!

 `cp link.txt CMakeFiles/mainMCMC.dir/`

 TODO LIST
-- Sistemare l'istogramma della mappa dei canali in MT
-- Make it more elegant how to select between ST and MT running
 - Capire perche l'info in "Beam" nella tupla LEMMA non si riferisce alla vera particella di quel vertice ma sempre e solo all'elettrone (in caso di generatore esterno)